 Our Library includes local and international limited edition artist books that are important to the Los Angeles and global contemporary art landscapes.

 A comprehensive online database of the Archive and Library is fully searchable through the LACA website.

-LACA’s public programming includes exhibitions, performances, lectures, readings and artist talks.
+LACA’s public programming includes exhibitions, artist talks exhibitions, performances, lectures, and readings that emphasize the archiving of materials from marginalized communities as well as support open dialogue about race, class, sex and gender.
 We also host seasonal residencies, in which participants are encouraged to incorporate materials from the archive into their work.
 Our residencies are open to publishers, artists and collectives, both local and international.

 LACA is located in Chinatown’s Asian Center, and shares its space with Contemporary Art Daily and Lucky Dragons.
 From 2013-2016, the archive was located in a complex shared with François Ghebaly Gallery and Fahrenheit by the FLAX Foundation.
 LACA grew out of frequent collaborates with Human Resources, a nonprofit performing arts organization located in Chinatown.

 Archivist: Clarice De Veyra, Hugo Cervantes, Jeremy Kiracofe, Maite Muñoz, Madeleine Pare, Rachel Zaretsky

 Project Coordinator: Andrew Freire, Nick Flessa